TheNotary/hello_world_java/README.md

 ## Hello World Java

-This is a demo hello world witch development environment setup instructions!
+This is a demo hello world with development environment setup instructions!

-To run the code, first it needs to be compiled with the java development kit, then it needs to be run with the java runtime environment.
+To run the code, first it needs to be compiled with the java development kit, and finally the end user needs to execute the code with the java runtime environment.

 ## Development

 ### Writing Code

 The HelloWorld.java file contains the source code.
 You can edit it with any text editor with nice highlighting.
-Eclipse is popular in the java development world.
+Eclipse is popular in the java development world, but so is jet brain and netbean.
 Java is a type heavy language, so vim isn't as handy with java as it is in other areas without installing plugins to automate some of the verbosity needed.
+As such, this repo is text editor agnostic.

 ### Compiling Code